elija33/Top14Patterns/MergeIntervals/README.md

 The idea to solve this problem is, first sort the intervals according to the starting time.
 Once we have the sorted intervals, we can combine all intervals in a linear traversal.
 The idea is, in sorted array of intervals, if interval[i] doesn’t overlap with interval[i-1], then interval[i+1] cannot overlap with interval[i-1] because starting time of interval[i+1] must be greater than or equal to interval[i].

+                                Some common problems with the merge-intervals pattern:
+Intervals intersection
+Maximum CPU load